Pool

 Treatment junkies wishing to try something new.

-We awarded Fairmont St Andrews a Good Spa Guide Bubble Bubble Rating of 4 Bubbles for its impressive setting, good customer service, comfortable pre- and post treatment rooms and interesting treatments.
-The pool is shared with hotel guests at all times - including children - which could make swimming lengths difficult.
+We awarded Fairmont St Andrews a Good Spa Guide Bubble Rating of 4 Bubbles for its impressive setting, excellent customer service and creative treatments and partnerships to make the most of the surrounding beaches.

-Sybaritic Spy visited in November 2023 and awarded it 4 Bubbles.
+Scarlet Spy visited in March 2025 and awarded it 4 Bubbles.

 Please create an account or login to leave a comment